Top Trump lawyer quits as Mueller probe presses White House

 Hours later, Dowd reversed himself, saying he was speaking in his personal capacity and not for the president.

+In a weekend twitter attack, Trump took direct aim at Mueller, a former FBI director whose nine month old collusion investigation increasingly focuses on the president, his family and top aides.

-But then Trump himself took direct aim via Twitter.
-"The Mueller probe should never have been started in that there was no collusion and there was no crime," he wrote.
+"The Mueller probe should never have been started in that there was no collusion and there was no crime," Trump wrote.

-Senator Lindsey Graham said on Sunday that "that would be the beginning of the end of his presidency."
+In response, several top legislators warned Trump against firing Mueller, with Senator Lindsey Graham warning that "that would be the beginning of the end of his presidency."